BIMSBbioinfo/flexynesis/README.md

 # Guix

 You can also create a reproducible development environment with [GNU Guix](https://guix.gnu.org).
-You will need [this Guix commit](https://git.savannah.gnu.org/cgit/guix.git/commit/?id=e3e011a08141058598cc7631aeb52d620a3ccb8c) or later.
+You will need at least the Guix channels listed in `channels.scm`.

 ```
 guix shell